‘Disney After Hours’ Adds New Dates For Late Nights At Magic Kingdom This Summer

-Ever since it was introduced.
-“Disney After Hours” has been primarily an event that takes place on select dates early in the year, but that is all about to change.
-Due to its popularity rising a lot earlier in 2018, Disney is bringing back the late night event to Magic Kingdom for 15 nights this summer.
+Ever since it was introduced, “Disney After Hours” has been primarily an event that takes place on select dates early in the year, but that is all about to change.
+Due to its popularity rising a lot earlier in 2018, Disney is bringing back the late night event to the Magic Kingdom for 15 nights this summer.
 It is a hard-ticket event which means it is an additional cost, but it is certainly one of the best things that Disney has ever done.

 Walt Disney World has plenty to do around its property, but this is giving guests a little bit more to do and with a lot fewer people around.
 On Wednesday, the Disney Parks Blog revealed that a new summer edition of this event is coming your way in 2018.

 For 15 nights this summer, guests will be able to purchase a ticket to enter Magic Kingdom and be in the park after it closes.
 They will have three hours to do as they wish and ride all the attractions they can enjoy with minimal waits and hardly anyone else in the park.
-There are even free ice cream treats and sodas to enjoy while venturing through an almost abandoned Magic Kingdom.
+There are even free ice cream treats and sodas to enjoy while venturing throughout an almost abandoned Magic Kingdom.

-25 of Magic Kingdom’s most popular attractions will be open during this event which will cost $119 (plus tax) when tickets are purchased in advance.
+Twenty-five of Magic Kingdom’s most popular attractions will be open during this event which will cost $119 (plus tax) when tickets are purchased in advance.
 If you purchase a ticket to “Disney After Hours” on the day of the event, it will cost $124 plus tax.

 Walt Disney World Annual Passholders and members of the Disney Vacation Club do receive discounted tickets at $89 plus tax.